-Ihor Figlus, Project mentor, is a first-generation Ukrainian-American whose parents are among those who fled Ukraine in World War II.
-Mr. Figlus collects histories of Ukrainians in the Denver area, his hometown, and thus provides assistance in the methodology for collecting oral histories.
-He also speaks Ukrainian, returned to Ukraine after it declared independence in 1991 and lived there for nearly 20 years.
+Ihor, Project mentor, is a first-generation Ukrainian-American whose parents are among those who fled Ukraine in World War II.
+Mr. Figlus collects histories of Ukrainians in the Denver area, his hometown.
+He also returned to Ukraine after it declared independence in 1991 and lived there for nearly 20 years.
 During this time, his positions included work at the US Embassy, Executive Director of an investment fund in Ukraine, President and Chair of the American Chamber of Commerce and Chairman, Board of Directors of Plast, National Scouting Organization of Ukraine.

-Merritt is a rising senior at Scripps College in Claremont, CA where she is double majoring in English and Media Studies.
+Merritt is a 2018 graduate of Scripps College in Claremont, CA where she majored in English and Media Studies.
 She uses her love of language and film to produce impactful and unique content for various types of platforms.
 Recently she was credited as a junior researcher for the BBC series The Fifteen Billion Pound Railway: The Final Countdown.
 In her spare time, Merritt enjoys listening to podcasts, drinking copious amounts of coffee, and playing Ultimate Frisbee.

-Katrina is currently a rising junior at Boston University, majoring in Communication, Film & TV, combining an academic background in film production with mass communication to launch a career as filmmaker.
+Katrina is a 2018 graduate of Boston University, where she majored in Communication, Film & TV, combining an academic background in film production with mass communication to launch a career as filmmaker.
 She has ample experience in video production and marketing.
 She has been working at BUTV10, which is the Boston University’s student-run TV station.
 She also worked as video producer in several Chinese media startups.
 Katrina is passionate on film and hopes to utilizes her skills to impact people.

 Margaryta is a native of Kharkiv, Ukraine.
-She is currently a junior at Columbia College, studying comparative literature and society, which she attends as a finalist of the USA/USA program, administered through the non-profit Ukrainian Students' Association in the USA whose mission is to develop a core of world class leaders for Ukraine.
+She is a recent graduate of Columbia College, studying comparative literature and society, which she attended as a finalist of the USA/USA program, administered through the non-profit Ukrainian Students' Association in the USA whose mission is to develop a core of world class leaders for Ukraine.
 In her spare time, Margaryta loves writing, languages, philosophy, and travelling all around Ukraine.
-We are grateful that Margaryta’s internship with us is supported through Columbia University’s Career Education Funding Programs.
+We are grateful that Margaryta’s internship with us was supported through Columbia University’s Career Education Funding Programs.